rubyworks/library/README.md

     $LEDGER << location

 Both have the same exact effect.
-Our library will then  be avaliable via Library's various lookup methods.
+Our library will then be available via Library's various lookup methods.
 There are a few of these.
 One of these is the Kernel method `#library`.